RocketRace/rocketrace.github.io/decadv-2024.md

 image search + scroll to top implemented tomorrow.
 Plus a fake scrollbar would be nice.
 Pretty simple mindless code for now.

+## December 11
+I implemented a sticky footer and the functionality I mentioned yesterday.
+There's still stuff to finish, it's not looking particularly pretty and the scroll position doesn't have fidelity.
+I am happy chugging along with this :)
+I'm also pondering on the philosophical implications of this project, as well as the message that it'll communicate.
+Who is my intended audience?
+Certainly not the general online programming population.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023